 Marietta

-Marietta, established in 1788, sits along the confluence of the Ohio and Muskingum Rivers, making it a historically significant location.
+Marietta, Ohio, established in 1788, sits along the confluence of the Ohio and Muskingum Rivers.
 Modern-day visitors can still explore this past in the well-preserved downtown area, which boasts Victorian-style houses and charming brick streets.
+Popular historical attractions include the Campus Martius Museum and The Castle for a unique experience in the area.

-Food lovers will also find a satisfying array of dining options, from casual bakeries to upscale restaurants.
-Some of the popular choices are:
+Food lovers will also find a satisfying array of dining options, from casual bakeries to upscale restaurants that are located throughout the town.

 With a vibrant arts scene, visitors can explore galleries and studios, such as Riverside Artist Gallery, and attend events like the monthly First Fridays, which showcase local artists and businesses.